STJayW/-lintcode-No.111ClimbingStairs/README.md

 # -lintcode-No.111ClimbingStairs
-use dynamicprogramming save the problem
+use dynamicprogramming solve the problem

 Description :
     You are climbing a stair case.
 It takes n steps to reach to the top.